Three-body problem: Restricted three-body problem

-In the restricted three-body problem formulation, in the description of Barrow-Green,two... bodies revolve around their centre of mass in circular orbits under the influence of their mutual gravitational attraction, and... form a two body system... [whose] motion is known.
+In the restricted three-body problem formulation, in the description of Barrow-Green,two... bodies revolve around their centre of mass in circular orbits under the influence of their mutual gravitational attraction, and... form a two-body system... [whose] motion is known.
 A third body (generally known as a planetoid), assumed massless with respect to the other two, moves in the plane defined by the two revolving bodies and, while being gravitationally influenced by them, exerts no influence of its own.
 Per Barrow-Green, "[t]he problem is then to ascertain the motion of the third body."

 The restricted three-body problem is easier to analyze theoretically than the full problem.
 It is of practical interest as well since it accurately describes many real-world problems, the most important example being the Earth–Moon–Sun system.
 For these reasons, it has occupied an important role in the historical development of the three-body problem.

 The restricted 3-body problem has a 4-dimensional phase space, but only one conserved quantity, the Jacobi integral.
 It was shown by Heinrich Bruns that there are no more algebraic conserved quantities, and by Henri Poincaré in 1889 that there are no more analytic conserved quantities.
 Therefore, since the dimension of the phase space is larger than the number of constants of motion, the system is not exactly solvable; in fact, it is chaotic.

-Depending on the value of the Jacobi integral, a body initially orbiting the larger mass may be able to be captured by the secondary mass or be ejected via Lagrange points L2 or L3.
+Depending on the value of the Jacobi integral, a body initially orbiting the larger mass may be able to be captured by the secondary mass or be ejected via Lagrange points L_{2} or L_{3}.

 A variant of this problem, where the two large bodies both exert radiation pressure, results in the addition of four additional equilibrium points in addition to the five classical Lagrange points.

+More recent work on the circular restricted problem has drawn on symplectic geometry and contact geometry.
+A 2025 survey by Agustín Moreno describes the use of global surfaces of section and related geometric methods, and their connection with the design of spacecraft trajectories.
+Such methods also yield existence results: for energies slightly above the first critical value, Jungsoo Kang and Kevin Ruck used Rabinowitz Floer homology to show that the planar problem admits either a periodic symmetric collision orbit or infinitely many symmetric consecutive-collision orbits, and that for generic mass ratios and energies at least two geometrically distinct symmetric consecutive-collision orbits exist for each primary.